University Operations targets our buildings as opportunities to use energy more efficiently.

 University Operations is committed to reducing emissions wherever possible.
 The campus is currently home to photovoltaics, solar thermal systems, and a wind turbine.

 Energy use is a major contributor to the University's greenhouse gas emissions.
-Learn more about our emissions and our Climate Neutrality Action Plan.
+Learn more about our emissions and our climate neutrality goals from our Sustainability Strategic Plan.

 The annual, month-long competition encourages campus residents to identify areas to improve energy efficiency and resource conservation in their residence halls and to share those ideas with our Facilities and Utilities departments.